 We provided grant support to Central Maternity Hospital in Zinder through Women and Health Alliance International (WAHA).

-We provide grant support to Danja Fistula Center through SIM, which staffs and manages the facility on the ground.
+We provided grant support to Danja Fistula Center through SIM, which staffs and manages the facility on the ground.
 We previously provided grant support to this facility through Worldwide Fistula Fund.